Cycling74/rnbo.move.control/README.md

   * this message should also be sent from the control app to indicate what view/page it is displaying
 * `/rnboctl/view/page <page index>`
   * send this message if you're in a param view and the view should display the page you've given (clamped to be in range)
+* `/rnboctl/device/params <device index> [<optional page index>]`
+  * send this message to display the parameters for the device thaat has the given instance index, optionally at the specified 0-indexed page

 ## Notes